Suaroman/networktrace/README.md

 # TraceRoller: A TCPDump Rolling Trace Tool

 `TraceRoller.sh` is a user-friendly tool that allows users to capture network traffic in a rolling trace fashion using `tcpdump`, all within a `tmux` session.
 This ensures that even if your SSH session is disconnected or you log out, the capture will continue to run.

+&nbsp;
+&nbsp;

+## Requirements

+The user executing the script must have `sudo` permissions, as the script internally invokes `tcpdump` using `sudo`.

 ## Installation